obophenotype/upheno/docs/reference/core-concepts.md

 !!! example "Bearer"

-    In biological contexts, the term **"bearer"** refers to the entity that possesses or carries a particular characteristic or quality.
+    In biological contexts, the term **"bearer"** refers to the entity that possesses or carries a particular characteristic or quality being observed.
     The bearer can be any biological entity, such as an organism, an organ, a cell, or even a molecular structure, that exhibits a specific trait or feature.

 Some examples: